savonet/book/workflow.md

 - `samplerate`: the number of samples per second,
 - `mono` / `stereo`: set the number of channels to 1 or 2,
-- `abr`: encode with specified average bitrate
+- `abr`: encode with specified average bitrate,
 - `quality`: use quality based encoding with specific value between 0 (lowest quality) and 10 (highest quality), default being 7,
 - `vbr`: encode with variable bitrate,